GC Troubleshooting and Maintenance

-Course delivered face-to-face in one day or online in two half-days
+- Course delivered face-to-face in one day or online in two half-days

-We limit numbers to 12 per course so that each delegate gets the opportunity to ask questions and fully participate in tutorial exercises
+- We limit numbers to 12 per course so that each delegate gets the opportunity to ask questions and fully participate in tutorial exercises

-When delivered on-site we can design the course material to suit your specific training needs
+- When delivered on-site we can design the course material to suit your specific training needs

 Best practice for instrument maintenance and column handling as well as routines for cleaning and deactivating inlet and detection systems is discussed to aid the user in prolonging the intervals between essential system maintenance.

 This course is invaluable to anyone who wishes to gain further insight into the problems associated with GC analysis.
 The content is not instrument-specific.